AndersDJohnson/bootstrap-grid-ms/README.md

 # Bootstrap Grid Mid-Small

-`col-ms-*` - the missing grid set for Bootstrap3, from 480 to 767 pixels.
+`col-ms-*` - the missing grid set for Bootstrap 3, from 480 to 767 pixels.

 ## Install